-The EPDA’s Move for Change campaign is the largest European patient survey on standards of care in Parkinson’s to date.
-The surveys were designed to identify any areas of care falling short of the standards set by the EPDA’s Charter for People with Parkinson’s and current clinical guidelines.
+The EPDA’s Move for Change campaign is the largest online European patient survey on standards of care in Parkinson’s to date.
+The survey was designed to identify any areas of care falling short of the standards set by the EPDA’s Charter for People with Parkinson’s and current clinical guidelines.

 The EPDA launched its Charter for People with Parkinson’s disease in 1997.
 This document – backed by the World Health Organisation – outlined five basic principles that have been widely agreed to be fundamental rights for people with Parkinson’s.
 It states that all patients have the right to: